 - The Scapegoat: Zircon's conclusions imply that, even if framing her wasn't intentional by whoever did shatter Pink Diamond, Rose was blamed because she was the most obvious suspect.

-- Shout-Out: Blue Diamond's insistence that Pink Diamond was killed by a sword is very likely a reference to the Woodcutter insisting the same thing in Rashomon.
+- Blue Diamond's insistence that Pink Diamond was killed by a sword is very likely a reference to the Woodcutter insisting the same thing in Rashomon.
 Steven, like Tajomaru, describes Pink Diamond's death as being like a big, magnificent battle, with both Rose Quartz being painted as a great hero and Pink Diamond as a great villain.

 - Small Role, Big Impact: Defense Zircon was only introduced in this episode and poofed at the end, but in that time she casts doubt on the story that Rose really shattered Pink Diamond and introduces the possibility that another Diamond was responsible.

 - Spotting the Thread: Defense Zircon spots several inconsistencies with the story of how Rose Quartz shattered Pink Diamond.
-At this point, Rose was infamous, wanted criminal, and the only one of her gem type that was active at the time.
+At this point, Rose was an infamous, wanted criminal, and the only one of her Gem type that was active at the time.
 So how did she get past all of Pink Diamond's entourage without somebody recognizing her and at least sounding the alarm?
 On top of that, the explanation that Rose's sword shattered Pink Diamond makes no sense because it was made so it couldn't shatter Gems, much less one of the most powerful Gems in the entire universe.
 Defense Zircon concludes that Pink Diamond was killed by someone close to her, someone who could get past Pink's entourage with no interference, someone who'd have the authority to have the entire situation covered up, someone... like another Diamond.
 Of course, right after this, Defense Zircon realizes what she just said and tries a Verbal Backspace, but Yellow Diamond poofs her immediately.

 - Swiss Cheese Security: